AndrewAlmighty/RustLearning/README.md

 - contacts_manager - simple app which stores contacts
 - concurrent_counter_server - A simple TCP server where multiple clients can connect and increment a global counter.
 - thread_pool_executor - simple thread pool that accepts tasks (FnOnce()) and let workers do job.
 Uses MPSC.
+- concurent_file_indexer - Walks a directory recursively, and for each file, spawns a task/thread to compute metadata.
+CrossBeam and Dashmap.